 Many travel cards, business access cards and the latest credit and debit cards have an RFID or NFC tag.
 These cards can be recognised by one of the following logos:

-RFID readers can be used to scan a card from a yard away.
+RFID readers can be used to scan a card from a metre away.
 When RFID / NFC cards are completely inside the Cardprotector, this wireless communication is blocked and the cards are fully protected.
-In use, when the cards are slid out an inch, the wireless signal is weak, but sufficient for communication over a short distance.
+In use, when the cards are slid out a few centimetres, the wireless signal is weak, but sufficient for communication over a short distance.
 This way your privacy remains secured in the best possible way.

 Secrid wallets provide the same amount of protection as traditional wallets.
 Currently there are no standards for measurement of magnetic field protection, so the degree of protection cannot be expressed as a number or percentage.
 The best protection from magnets remains distance.

 Magnets can damage magnetic stripe cards.
 The magnet’s strength and time of exposure influence how much damage can be caused.
 Long exposure to the weak magnetic closure on a bag is more likely to damage the card than brief exposure to a strong magnet.

 The type of magnetic stripe card also influences the amount of damage a magnet can do.
 There are HiCo (High Coercivity) and LoCo (Low Coercivity) cards that are characterised by the properties of the magnetic stripe.
 LoCo cards can be written with a lower magnetic field, and as a result, strong magnetic fields can change and/or erase its data.
 It’s a similar process to overwriting cassette tapes back in the day.
 Examples of modern applications of LoCo cards are parking, hotel or gift cards.
 HiCo cards, for instance older payment cards, are more resistant to external forces but remain sensitive to magnets.